zowe/docs-site/docs/extend/extend-desktop/mvd-zluxappserver.md

 This would override the `server.json` value of `agent.http.port` to be 9999, and `node.https.ipAddresses` to be ['127.0.0.1','192.168.1.100'].

 2. CLI argument configuration
-Items in server.json can also be substituded by arguments and flags.
+Items in server.json can also be substituted by arguments and flags.
 The pattern for arguments is

 `-Djson.key=value`, where `-D` denotes an argument, and `json.key` is the name of the key.
 For example,